 - Siege: How General Washington Kicked the British Out of Boston and Launched a Revolution

-We also read a whole bunch of Shakespeare plays, including a super-fun thing Sarah planned in which she, Chris, Dan and I acted out scenes from a good half-dozen of them for my mom in our living room!
+We also read a whole bunch of Shakespeare plays, including a super-fun thing Ashar planned in which she, Chris, Kaitlyn and I acted out scenes from a good half-dozen of them for my mom in our living room!
 (And she got into some of the sonnets of Shakespeare this month as well.)

 Movies and TV

-- Full House – Mom and Sarah officially finished all bazillion seasons!
+- Full House – Mom and Ashar officially finished all bazillion seasons!
 Then they moved on to…

 - Lemony Snickey’s A Series of Unfortunate Events – This was not such a winner despite Neal Patrick Harris.

-- The Crown – After Lemony Snicket, Mom and Sarah started this and are LOVING it!
+- The Crown – After Lemony Snicket, Mom and Ashar started this and are LOVING it!

 - Jesus Christ Superstar – I thought this was SUPER cool.

-- James Cameron’s Story of Science Fiction – This was pretty cool and gave Sarah ideas of other movies she wants to watch.
+- James Cameron’s Story of Science Fiction – This was pretty cool and gave Ashar ideas of other movies she wants to watch.